Our goal is to share information and products that are truly helpful to renters.

 Carter Seuthe, CEO, Credit Summit

-As we mentioned above, always check with your landlord before looking into a rent reporting service because they may be willing to start doing it for you.
+As we mentioned above, always check with your landlord before looking into a rent reporting service because they may already be doing it for you or work with a service like Roost, at a reduced cost compared to other rent reporting services.

 The catch 22 of credit